Phosphorescence: Persistent phosphorescence

 An extremely intense pulse of short-wave UV light in a flashtube produced this blue persistent-phosphorescence in the amorphous, fused silica envelope, lasting as long as 20 minutes after the 3.5 microsecond flash.

 An electron microscope reveals vacancy defects in a crystalline lattice of molybdenum disulfide.
 The missing sulfur atoms leave dangling bonds between the molybdenum atoms, creating traps in the empty spaces.

-Solid materials typically come in two main types: crystalline and amorphous.
+Most solid materials are crystalline or amorphous.
 In either case, a lattice or network of atoms and molecules form.
 In crystals, the lattice is a very neat, uniform assembly.
 However, nearly all crystals have defects in the stacking sequence of these molecules and atoms.
 A vacancy defect, where an atom is simply missing from its place, leaving an empty "hole", is one type of defect.
 Sometimes atoms can move from place to place within the lattice, creating Schottky defects or Frenkel defects.
 Other defects can occur from impurities in the lattice.
 For example, when a normal atom is substituted by a different atom of much larger or smaller size, a substitutional defect occurs, while an interstitial defect occurs when a much smaller atom gets trapped in the "interstices", or the spaces between atoms.
 In contrast, amorphous materials have no "long-range order" (beyond the space of a few atoms in any direction), thus by definition are filled with defects.